mapninja/Earthsys144/week07/04_TURN_IN_getting_xyz_tiles_from_earth_engine.md

-# DRAFT - Getting XYZ Tiles from Google Earth Engine
+# TURN IN - Getting XYZ Tiles from Google Earth Engine

 > **Draft status:** This page introduces a useful workflow for moving a Google Earth Engine visualization into another mapping environment.
 Review the current QGIS interface and Earth Engine tile behavior before assigning it.